dmitryrechkin/backup-lxc-containers/README.md

    - `DAYS_TO_KEEP`: Number of days to retain backups (default is 7).
    - `EMAIL_RECIPIENT`: Email address to notify upon successful backups.
    - `COMPRESSION`: Compression used for the backup.
+   - `CHECK_MOUNTPOINT`: Check if any part of the path is a mount point.
+It is useful when backing up to an external target like an S3 bucket.

 2. **Make the Script Executable:**